irnnr/elevator/Readme.md

 	* choose a set if order of requests should not matter (better to optimize usage of an elevator)
 	* choose a queue if we want to process requests in the order they come in (easier to implement)
 * randomly trigger new requests and add them to the set of requests
+* re-introduce the direction argument for the Pickup method to allow easier scheduling/picking requests from the
 * add a sorted list of next stops to an elevator
 * add a maximum capacity for an elevator
 * when stepping an elevator check the request queue for fitting pickups